WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 https://ripp.telco.com/trunks/6ha937fjjj9/calls/ha8d7f6fso29s88clzopa

 The server MAY include an HTTP session cookie in the 201 response.
+The client MUST support receipt of cookies [@RFC6265].
+It MUST be prepared to receive up to 10 cookies per call.
+The client MUST destroy all cookies associated with a call, when the call has ended.
+Cookies MUST NOT be larger the 5K.

 The usage of an HTTP URI to identify the call itself, combined with session cookies, gives the terminating RIPP domain a great deal of